simpoir/kindle-progress-bar-enhanced/README.md

-# Progress Bar remover for eInk Kindles
+# Progress Bar enhanced for eInk Kindles

+This is a fork of the progress bar remover to actually figure out reading speed and hopefully display it while reading.

+Thanks to muness for the boilerplate code to get this going!

+See the original documentation below for installation.
+---

 Last year, I decided to get an Kindle Keyboard 3G, and I loved it.
 The eInk display was much clearer than my previous LCD devices, I could read outside and the battery life was amazing.
 However, I was surprised that there was no way to disable the progress bar.
 Not having a progress bar on every page was something I got used to on my previous eReader, a [NookColor running CyanogenMod](http://forum.xda-developers.com/showpost.php?p=11452450&postcount=19).